zachpino/digidev-f19/week12/readme.md

 	And, running the math, a single LED represents the north turnstile exit of the 35th-Bronzeville-IIT Green Line stop at its southeast corner and the Kaplan Institute at its Northwest.

 	Alternatively, you can visually make the decision!
 If you look at this map of [census tracts](https://www.chicago.gov/city/en/depts/doit/dataset/boundaries_-_censustracts.html), you can try to visualize how an 8x8 grid could be used to light up a meaningful set of tracts or geography.
+You can also use [mapshaper](https://mapshaper.org) with this [shapefile](https://www.chicago.gov/city/en/depts/doit/dataset/boundaries_-_censustracts.html) for more precision.

 	![LED Layout](LEDposition.png)